enisnazif/CS331-hopfield/README.md

 `python hopfield.py`

 In order to only run a single experiment, comment out the other experiment functions at the bottom of `hopfield.py`

+Alteratively, the code is available in an ipython notebook which allows for easy running and visualisation of the output of the experiments